fkr4eng/omt-tools/README.md

 1. parse tables using stafo
     - run `create_memristor_ontology.py` to generate knowledge graph from formalized natural language and extract information from table
         - if the input format is right, this should be completely automatic
-    - this generates an output file (`output.py`) with the pyirk knowlegde graph
+    - this generates an output file (`output.py`) with the pyirk knowledge graph
 ## pose queries
 1. run `sparql.py` to see some example queries
     - use `p.rdfstack.query_result_to_table(res)` for pretty results